 Summer Program 2020

-Each year three courses are offered: the third semester of the language program (GER 105G), the fourth semester (GER 107G), and an upper-level seminar (300-level).
+When PIM is held in Munich, Germany three courses are offered: the third semester of the language program (GER 105G), the fourth semester (GER 107G), and an upper-level seminar (300-level).
 These courses combine intensive language instruction at the Goethe Institut with seminars on literature and culture led by Senior Lecturer Adam Oberlin.

-Courses offered in the 2020 summer program:
+Online Courses offered in the 2021 summer program:

 Prerequisite GER 102 along with the instructor’s recommendation and an interview with Senior Lecturer Adam Oberlin